People don’t just search on Amazon for products.

-As we mentioned, campaigns will be run for each country separately and therefore you need to not only ensure the correct price is showing, but that it is in the right currency.
+As we mentioned, campaigns will be run for each country separately, and therefore you need to not only ensure the correct price is showing, but that it is in the right currency.

-Product Listings Quality Score
+Step 5: Optimize Your Product Listings Quality Score

 For instance, if your product has a high CTR but your conversions are low, not only is this a sign to Google that your product listings may not be relevant, but it also means your ROIs are going to be in the tank.
-Have a look at your competitors’ product pages; are they offering free shipping, guarantees, discounts or any other incentives that you aren’t?
+Have a look at your competitors’ product pages; are they offering free shipping, guarantees, discounts, or any other incentives that you aren’t?

 As Google takes your ad history associated with your Product IDs into consideration, when you’re optimizing, you want to ensure that you keep product IDs of high-performing ads alone.
 If you want to ‘erase’ the performance of low-performing products, changing Product IDs will reset your product scores.

 If you find your impressions are low, this is a clear sign that either your product feed information isn’t clear or more likely, your bids are too low.
-In these cases, we suggest you go over your titles, categories and descriptions, etc., and then raise bids slightly to confirm that your bids – not your feeds – are the reason for your low impressions.
+In these cases, we suggest you go over your titles, categories, and descriptions, etc., and then raise bids slightly to confirm that your bids – not your feeds – are the reason for your low impressions.

-The issues with making dramatic bid changes to product groups that have lots of products includes.
+The issues with making dramatic bid changes to product groups that have lots of products include.
 Although some products in the group will have high competition, which ensures that bid increases help ad performance, big product groups may also include low-competition products, which would result in paying more for listings without improving your results.